godot-extended-libraries/hydro/README.md

 # Hydro

+WORK IN PROGRESS WARNING.
+DOES NOT WORK YET.

 Hydro is a module for Godot 4.0 which allows rigid bodies to behave realistically in water.

 For installation and usage instructions, read the [wiki](https://github.com/godot-extended-libraries/hydro/wiki).